Which Singapore Property Bets Paid Off? (Post-COVID Case Study)

 1. Rivergate — The Classic CCR Resale That’s More About Preservation Than Profit

-• Legal fees (S$10,000)
+• Legal fees: S$10,000

 What does this tell us?

 CCR resale freehold is not a get-rich-quick vehicle.
+It's capital preservation and lifestyle, not rapid wealth building.
+Ideal for long-term stability.

 2. Pasir Ris 8 The Post-COVID OCR Gem That Quietly Outperformed